mrVictorios/vacation-plan/README.md

 - Automatic Planning: set parameters (bridge days on/off, max vacation/work weeks, even spread, ignore months, respect school holidays), generate multiple preview variants, and apply the plan.
 - Share: in the sidebar “Share plan” — export JSON, import from file/JSON, or copy a link.
 The URL hash auto‑updates with the current plan and can be shared directly.
 - Density & Zoom: use the Compact/Comfort toggle and Zoom slider to fit the full year; the calendar pane scrolls if necessary.
-- Tabs: the sidebar groups Vacation, Auto Plan, and Share in tabs.
+- Tabs: the sidebar groups Vacation, Auto Plan, Share, and Changelog in tabs.
 - Persistence: UI/planner settings and state are saved to localStorage (density, zoom, planner parameters, selected year, region, vacation days, total days, locale).

 ## Deployment (GitHub Pages)